-Use Natural (Indoor) Bug Sprays
+Use Non-toxic (Indoor) Bug Sprays

 Treat Yourself and Your Pets

 Pets and people are a common vehicle for bugs to enter our homes.
 Before (and after) going outdoors for walks, hikes, dog park visits, etc, it’s important to guard yourself and your pet against biting bugs like fleas and ticks (always check your pet for ticks, too!).
-Carrying a small bottle of bug repellent in your purse or pocket makes this easy.
+Carrying a small bottle of pet-safe bug repellent in your purse or pocket makes this easy.

 Treat Your Lawn & Garden

-Where do most bugs comes from?
+Where do most bugs come from?
 You guessed it: your yard!
 Not surprisingly, bug-proofing your yard is one of the most important steps to bug-proofing your home.
 During the spring and summer months, sticking to an outdoor pest control regimen is essential.

-We recommend treating your yard with an all natural outdoor pesticide monthly or as needed.
+We recommend treating your yard with an non-toxic, plant-safe outdoor pesticide monthly or as needed.
 Cedarwood chips can also be used to create a repellent perimeter around your lawn and home.
 Simply sprinkle the chips along your home’s foundation and fence line, as well as any insect trouble areas.
 (Tip: Cedarwood chips can also be used inside dog bed coverings to deter biting insects, or hung in stockings and placed within closets to repel damaging bugs like moths).